FindoraNetwork/findora-wiki/docs/general/run-a-full-node.md

 + [x] Macos
 + [ ] window os

-Follow the instructions that follow and the script will automatically create a full node and connect to the Findora Network.

 ### Public Ip ports requirements
 +[Optional] 8667, query server(data cache from ledger)